Education: Schools & SALA

 SALA Festival is proud to have Credit Union SA as our Education Partner, supporting the visual arts in schools and school participation in the Festival.

-There are many ways that students can be engaged in the visual arts and with the work of South Australian artists through the Festival.
-Each year SALA produces an Educator Resource which suggests ways of engaging with the work of the SALA Feature Artist at a preschool, primary, and secondary level.
-It also has suggestions for engaging students with artwork encountered on excursion.
+There are different ways that students can be engaged in the visual arts and with the work of South Australian artists through the Festival.
 With SALA exhibitions reaching across the state, August is an opportune time to weave SA artists into the curriculum.
 The SALA Program is released in July both in print and online, so that you can see which artists will be exhibiting -and in which venues- ahead of the Festival.
-The free SALA App (App Store/Google Play) provides an interactive map that shows exhibitions nearby, which can be useful for planning excursions.
+The online Program and the free SALA App (App Store/Google Play) provide an interactive map that shows exhibitions nearby, which can be useful for planning excursions.
 The program is also filterable by event type so that you can search for online exhibitions, physical exhibitions, artist talks or demonstrations specifically.

 Another way that students can be involved is to exhibit their art.
 Every year South Australian schools and early learning centres register exhibitions of student artwork to be part of the SALA Festival in August.
 This provides young people with real exhibition experience and places them in the same program as some of the state’s most established artists.
 Each year a selection of school exhibitions are recognised in the Credit Union SA School Awards.
 Visit our School Participation page for more information & FAQs.
-Registration is free for schools and early learning centres.
+Registration is free for schools and early learning centres that are presenting student work.

 Another way that the visual arts are being nurtured in South Australian schools is through the Artists in Schools Program, presented by SALA Festival and Credit Union SA.
 Practicing South Australian visual artists are paired with schools to deliver engaging and dynamic learning and support educators in providing diverse learning opportunities for students.
-Applications for the 2021 program will open to educators soon.
 Sign up to the Educator Mailing List for updates.

 Credit Union SA School Awards